 4. My!
 What a Big Mouth You Have

-Beware the wolf who is a big talker and tries to upsell you into repairing more equipment than what you asked.
+Beware the wolf who is a big talker and tries to up-sell you into repairing more equipment than what you asked.
 If he came to fix your dishwasher then he shouldn’t be telling you that you need a new garbage disposal, plumbing and a new water heater.
 This is all a sneaky ploy to replace equipment in your home that is probably perfectly fine.
+This repair rip off tactic unfortunately baits a good amount of people.
 Also beware a wolf telling you something that sounds just too good to be true.
 Home-Tech customers have switched to us for air conditioning help after other companies sent technicians who were reading from scripts.
 Can you imagine?

 “In the past I had trouble with another company who came out to clean my a/c on the annual service contract.
 To make a long story short, when they came out my a/c was less than a year old.
 They sold me the a/c and installed the a/c.
 Their service guy came out and was reading from a prepared script telling me how bad my a/c was and how improperly it was installed, etc. I threw him out of my home, complained to the company and a supervisor came out and had a different script to read but told me the unit and install were no good and would cost more than the original price to bring it up to code.
 Again I threw them out.
 A seasonal friend asked me to meet Tyler from Home-Tech at his house for the annual service.
 He came out and did a thorough clean and check on an old a/c.
 He did his thing with no issues.
 I immediately contracted with Home-Tech for my home. ” Richard U.